mylokaye/AI-Email-Review/README.md

 # 🧠 Marketing Asset Review

-A precision-built ChatGPT system prompt designed to review and optimise customer experience (CX) assets — including emails, landing pages, and customer journeys — using lifecycle strategy, persona insight, UX/UI heuristics, and language localisation.
+A precision-built ChatGPT system prompt designed to review and optimise marketing assets — including emails, landing pages, and customer journeys — using lifecycle strategy, persona insight, UX/UI heuristics, and language localisation.
 Ideal for those without a lot of experience in UX / UI design and want a structured, conistent review of assets.

 ---